snowtimber/snowtimber/README.md

  - 👋 Hi, I’m @snowtimber
  - 👀 I’m interested in data, city development, economics, and cloud solutions!
  - 🌱 I’m currently learning AWS.
- - 💞️ I’m looking to collaborate on city development data, economics, and making our cities better!
+ - 💞️ I’m looking to collaborate on city development data, cloud solutions, economics, and making our cities better!
  - 📫 How to reach me ...

  <!---